AliiMahmoud/Lossy-and-Lossless-compression/README.md

 Lossy and lossless compression
 ================
-Imlemented using java JDK 8
+Installation
 ==============
-GUI
--
-Done by JavaFx
+JDK 8;
+JavaFx to run the GUI;